 Immune Dysfunction from Immune Overload

-None of these things pose any risk, right?
+None of these things should pose any signficant risk, right?

 - Desperate chewing, licking, biting and scratching that occupies large amounts of the day and night

 - Denuding the fur

 - Moist, oozing red patches (aka “hot spots”)

 - Chewing to the point of bloody sores

 - A foul odor, an oily coat, shedding all over the house